Questions and Answers:

 Why should I use a Flat Fee Listing program like yours rather than just selling by owner?

 Our service provides far greater exposure than traditional for sale by owner (FSBO) marketing and advertising efforts.
-Relying on the traditional marketing and advertising associated with a FSBO is limiting, at best.
+Relying on the traditional marketing and advertising associated with an FSBO is limiting, at best.
 Also, it can be an expensive proposition.
 Ultimately you may find that most qualified buyers want or need the assistance of real estate brokers and agents.
 Thus, your property will be exposed to more qualified buyers through the MLS network accessed by Realtors.

 Also, agents and brokers will feel more comfortable dealing with you knowing that their commissions are protected.
 Qualified buyers are those who have both a real motivation to buy and the financial ability to buy.
 The truly professional real estate agent will ensure that their buyers are pre-approved for financing before showing them homes in their area.
 Also, having a real estate professional accompany a potential buyer to your home may add a measure of safety for your family.
 You will not have to be alone with a stranger in your house who simply states that they are a buyer.

 Research shows that nearly 50% of all home sellers start out trying to sell their property on their own.
-Although some homeowners are successful with FSBO, according to the latest National Association of Realtors (NAR) home seller survey, only 9% of sellers actually sell their home without exposure on the MLS.
+Although some homeowners are successful with FSBO, according to the latest National Association of Realtors (NAR) home seller survey, only 9% of sellers actually sell their homes without exposure to the MLS.
 And many of them end up giving away their commission savings to the buyer to close the deal.

 What is the difference between my local MLS and Realtor.com?